Whisingdilli71/webemu/README.md

 | Nintendo 64 | EmulatorJS | mupen64plus |
 | Nintendo DS | EmulatorJS | melonDS |

+## How it works

+Nostalgist.js wraps libretro cores compiled to WebAssembly via Emscripten for the classic systems.
+EmulatorJS handles the heavier ones — PlayStation, PSP, N64, and DS — loaded dynamically at launch.
+Cover art is fetched from the libretro-thumbnails CDN on jsDelivr.
+ROMs in the collection are stored in IndexedDB locally on your device and never leave it.
+Game metadata syncs to Firebase Firestore per account.

 ## Getting Started
 ```bash
 git clone https://github.com/Whisingdilli71/webemu.git